 Putting it another way what defines the fact that a particle appears where it does is NOT determined by the probabilities associated with the wave function but the deterministic interaction of an electromagnetic wave with the physical properties of space-time

 However, the probabilistic interpretation of the wave function is required because Quantum mechanics defines the position of a particle in terms of mathematical point in space which it randomly defines respect to its center.
 Therefore, the randomness of where that point is with respect to a particle’s center will result in its position, when observed to be randomly distributed in space.
 This means one must define where it appears in terms of probabilities to average the deviations that are caused by the random placement of that point.

-This shows why Relativity is indeterminant on a quantum scale while also being deterministic on a macroscopic level because those deviations would be averaged out by the large number of particles in objects like the moon and planets
+This shows why Relativity is indeterminate on a quantum scale while being deterministic on a macroscopic level because those deviations would be averaged out by the large number of particles in objects like the moon and planets